 I had the privilege of attending the Melbourne production of Beautiful – The Carole King Musical, with Esther Hannaford in the starring role.
 Esther plays Carole with aplomb – her voice is incredible, and her ability to render the pathos and energy of the young and ambitious songstress is palpable.

 Much to my surprise, I shed tears of joy and heartbreak as Carole’s life and the soundtrack of her struggles and successes unfolded before me.
 Such is the power of allowing yourself to be immersed in the emotional wonder of music and lyrics, which take you back to memories you had long decided were not worth remembering, or had forgotten ever took place.
 Even if this is not your era, you will love this musical for its story of human strength overcoming adversity and for the transformative experience of music, especially that of Carole King, brings to the world!

 If you enjoyed this article please feel free to like, comment and share on social media.
-If you would like more of the same, contact me to schedule a time to discuss how I can help you to create the life of your dreams, or Subscribe to the Conversations.
-If you’d like to check out some of our great travel products, head to the Evvoke shop here.
+If you would like more of the same, contact me to schedule a time to discuss how I can help you to create the life of your dreams or collaborate on travel or event promotions.
+You can also Subscribe to the Evvoke Conversations and check out some of our great travel products, in the Evvoke shop here.